Stonelinks/stonelinks.github.io/pages/projects/stonelinks/old.md

 My design goals for this was to have something that, from an authors perspective, was dead simple to use.
 Basically all I wanted authors to do is create a single [markdown](http://daringfireball.net/projects/markdown/) file with just the body of a page and have it automatically add the rest of the website around it.
 This means things like contextual sidebars, navigation, comments, links, etc.

-In keeping with the goal of trying to keep this as simple as possible, this meant no server side scripting lanugages or databases.
-I tried to only add complexity as I need it.
+In keeping with the goal of trying to keep this as simple as possible, this meant no server side scripting languages or databases.
+I tried to only add complexity as I needed it.
 Therefore, all the content of this website is static HTML that was automatically generated.

 In hindsight, static HTML generators like this have been done a zillion times before.
 Hyde and Firmant come to mind.
 But as with a lot of things, its feels nice to make a tool yourself and use it for yourself.
-Things like this also help you appreciate the work and expertise that others have done.
+Things like this also help me appreciate the work and expertise that others have done.
 Too many times I have heard programmers say things like "django sucks!".
 If django sucks so much, try to write something that does what django does (or better yet, submit a patch or something), then we'll talk! **tl;dr**: [eat your own dog food](http://en.wikipedia.org/wiki/Eating_your_own_dog_food).

 ## Features